subquery/documentation/docs/academy/herocourse/module3.md

 ```

-Next, because the Account entity (formally called the StarterEntity), was instantiated in the handleBlock function and we no longer have this, we need to instantiate this within our handleEvent function.
-However, we need to first test to see if this value is already in our database.
-This is because an event can contain multiple transfers to the SAME toAddress.
+Furthermore, as the `Account` entity (formally called the StarterEntity) was instantiated in the `handleBlock` function and you no longer have this, you need to instantiate it within the `handleEvent` function.

-So we get the toAddress and if it does not exist, we save it to the database.
+However, you must first test and see if this value is already in your database.
+The reason is that an event can contain multiple transfers to the SAME `toAddress`.
+As a result, you get the `toAddress` if the value is present in the database.
+And if it does not exist, save it to the database.

 ```